marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 For me it means that there is small options to launch current VM (not enough powerful Linux machine and not possible under the VM machine).

-So I decided to do this by common steps with one of Windows machine (around normal settings) Also I found that under the metasploitable3-folder we can to use .json-file for VMWare.
+So I decided to do this by common steps with one of Windows machine (around normal settings).

+Also I found that under the metasploitable3-folder we can to use .json-file for VMWare.

 I did the try to use it.

 Installation of Packer quite normal and brief-step (also added this to system PATH).

 Vagrant installation also quickly and added to system PATH by installation-steps.

 Reload plugin also normally installed by documentation-steps.

 So brief-try to use it for the VMWare Player shows mistakes (not supported VMWare Player).